Learn Pennsylvania Dutch

 Where to Start Learning Pennsylvania Dutch?

 How do I get started learning Pennsylvania Dutch?
-The new Getting Started Guide will give you links to what you need to start learning Pennsylvania Dutch—based on your goals.
+The Getting Started Guide will show you what you need to start learning Pennsylvania Dutch—based on your goals.

 Language Resources

 Bite-sized Pennsylvania Dutch language learning tips and grammar guides to help improve speaking and understanding Pennsylvania Dutch.
-Learn Pennsylvania Dutch by doing with interactive grammar worksheets.
+Learn Pennsylvania Dutch with interactive grammar worksheets.

-The Words List is a Pennsylvania Dutch dictionary and glossary that contains modern and commonly used words and phrases as spoken by native speakers of Pennsylvania Dutch.
+The Words List is a Pennsylvania Dutch dictionary and glossary with modern and commonly used words and phrases as spoken by native speakers of Pennsylvania Dutch.
+Also includes examples of words in use.

 Latest Pennsylvania Dutch Lesson Guides